UAS Space Review

 • Development Office: taking up space previously used by the International Engagement Office

-These changes have helped achieve a 9% space reduction – a significant step towards the 25% target.
+These changes have helped achieve a significant step towards the 25% target.

 Longer term plans